Friends, relatives pack church for Tina Tintor funeral

 The family of Tina Tintor held a funeral service Thursday for the 23-year-old killed in a car crash involving then-Raiders wide receiver Henry Ruggs.

-Raiders’ owner Mark Davis attended the funeral, which lasted about an hour.

-About 100 people sat in pews, stood in the back of the church or gathered in the foyer to hear the service.
+The family of Tina Tintor held a funeral for the woman and her dog, Max, who were killed in the fiery crash on Nov.
+2. The woman’s death, with its connection to an NFL star, has thrust the family into the national media spotlight.

+About 100 people packed St. Simeon Serbian Orthodox Church on Jones Boulevard for the service.
+The crowd overflowed into the foyer and onto the sidewalk during the hourlong ceremony.
+Serbian hymns rang out while women and men in black wept.

 At 12:30 p.m., Tintor’s white casket was carried out to a waiting white hearse.
-A priest sang Serbian hymns, while another man draped incense over the casket.
+The priest sang another Serbian hymn, while another man draped incense over the casket.

-Those exiting the church openly wept or carried wet tissues.
+Those who then exited the church could be seen crying or carrying wet tissues.
 The dozens standing outside stared at the ground silently.
 Some sniffled away tears.

+Family members declined requests for interviews.
+Following the funeral, a private committal service was held at a cemetery.

+Raiders’ owner Mark Davis was among those sitting in the 10 pews inside the church for the funeral.
+He walked away quietly and alone after the casket was carried out.

 Las Vegas resident Robert Kendzior attended the funeral to show support on behalf of the community.
 He did not know Tintor but said he’s been heartbroken by her death.